-- 1. a stock-recruitment curve this defines, for the freshwater phase of the life cycle, the relationship between the number of eggs produced by spawning adults (stock) and the number of smolts resulting from those eggs (recruits). - a replacement line this converts the number of smolts emigrating from freshwater to surviving adults (or their egg equivalents) as they enter marine homewaters.
+- a stock-recruitment curve defining, for the freshwater phase of the life cycle, the relationship between the number of eggs produced by spawning adults (stock) and the number of smolts resulting from those eggs (recruits). - (ii) a replacement line converting the smolts emigrating from freshwater to surviving adults (or their egg equivalents) as they enter marine homewaters.
 This relationship requires an estimate of the survival rate at sea.